Report on the Right to Life and + the Right to Adequate Housing (2016)

 The fiftieth anniversary of the adoption of the International Covenant on Economic, Social and Cultural Rights (ICESCR) and the International Covenant on Civil and Political Rights (ICCPR) provides an occasion to assess the effect of the division of the unified rights in the Universal Declaration of Human Rights into two categories, placing the right to life within the ICCPR and the right to adequate housing in the ICESCR.

-While it is well recognized that the right to life belongs “at the same time to the domain of civil and political rights as well as economic, social and cultural rights” the Special Rapporteur is concerned that violations of the right to life linked to homelessness and inadequate housing have too often been ignored.
-The report will consider whether a pattern of neglect of issues of inadequate housing and homelessness in relation to the protection of the right to life can be traced to false divisions between categories of rights, or to the misunderstanding that the right to life imposes primarily negative obligations on states, rather than positive obligations.
+While it is well recognized that the right to life belongs “at the same time to the domain of civil and political rights as well as economic, social and cultural rights”, the Special Rapporteur is concerned that violations of the right to life linked to homelessness and inadequate housing have too often been ignored.
+The report considers whether a pattern of neglect of issues of inadequate housing and homelessness in relation to the protection of the right to life can be traced to false divisions between categories of rights, or to the misunderstanding that the right to life imposes primarily negative obligations on states, rather than positive obligations.

 The Special Rapporteur invites Governments and other relevant actors, such as National Human Rights Institutions, civil society organisations, networks and others with relevant information to share contributions and inputs for her report.

-Questionnaire for Government and National Human Rights Institutions:
+Questionnaire for Government and National Human Rights Institutions (English | Français | Español)

-Questionnaire for civil society organisations and networks:
+Questionnaire for civil society organisations and networks (English | Français | Español)

 National Human Rights Institutions

-CSO/ and Individuals
+CSOs and Individuals